 The Mural on the ceiling of the first floor lobby was painted by commercial artist Daniel MacMorris of Kansas City.
 The mural depicts industry, culture, law and municipal administration in Houston.
 In one panel a man appears to be wearing a Confederate officer's uniform under his cape.
 Colors of dusty pink, saffron and rosy red were used to blend with the marble and the soft lighting in the lobby.
 The centerpiece of the mural is a plaster relief of the Western hemisphere, with the star of Houston in the center.
 The relief is surrounded by the signs of the zodiac.
 Local artists Grace Spaulding and John and Ruth Uhler assisted in painting the mural.
 Herbert Schneider of Houston did the gold-leafing.
 The artists were paid $6,000 for their work.

 The Houston City Directory of 1940 called the City Hall the "realization of a dream of a lifetime."
 The more irreverent Houston Press noted that the building featured "a private elevator for the Mayor, shower baths for the City Councilmen and private passageways for officials so they may dodge crowds."

-The ground floor of City Hall now is home to the Greater Houston Convention and Visitors Bureau and its Visitors Center.
+The ground floor of City Hall now is home to the Greater Houston Convention and Visitors Bureau Visitors Center.

 Houston's City Government has over 500 buildings utilized by the over 23,000 City employees.
 The core of this local government is located in the downtown Civic Center.
 This includes City Hall and the Annex, the Central Public Library, the Hobby Center, Jones Hall, the Wortham Theater, George R. Brown Convention Center, Tranquillity Park, Sam Houston Park, and Hermann Plaza.
 Located north of Interstate 45 from the Hobby Center site is the Police Station with the Municipal Courts Building next door.